 Dhaka isn’t great for budget accommodation and most of the hotels are in Gulshan, which is the more affluent area of the capital, complete with shopping malls, fast food chains and fancy restaurants.
 Check the reviews on Tripadvisor as you will want to stay somewhere decent that can help you navigate your time in Dhaka:

-How to get a visa on arrival:
+How to get a visa on arrival in Bangladesh:

 - When you get off the plane, turn to your right and pick up a visa on arrival form from the desk and fill it in.
 If you’re getting a visa on arrival, you don’t need to fill in the landing card as well.